- There are at least 9 species of bats in Alberta, 2 of which are endangered because of the threat of white-nose syndrome.

 - Bats that accidently get inside the house will most likely find their way out if you leave a window or door open.

-- Once the bat is trapped inside, take the coffee can outside and let the bat fly away.
+- If it is night time, take the coffee can outside and set it on table or something else elevated (not on the ground) and let the bat fly away.

 - To give the bat a chance to fly away safely, make sure children and pets stay inside when you release it.